nedimozden/INDE577/Supervised Learning/1.4: Neural Networks/README.md

 # Neural Networks:
-This repository hosts a Jupyter notebook that explores the use of Neural Networks for predicting real estate prices and classifying breast cancer cases.
-The notebook is designed to provide a practical and educational look at applying neural networks in different contexts.
+This repository hosts two Jupyter notebooks: one exploring the use of Neural Networks for predicting real estate prices and classifying breast cancer cases, and the other performing sentiment analysis on the IMDB dataset using BERT.
+Each notebook is designed to provide a practical and educational look at applying machine learning techniques in different contexts.

 ## Overview
 The notebook serves as an educational tool to demonstrate: